-By 1983 he had switched solely to the Flat and, since then, has been champion trainer in France 27 times.
-He was crowned champ every year between 1987 and 2007.
+He initially trained jumpers but by 1983 he had switched solely to the Flat.
+He quickly dominated and was crowned champ every year between 1987 and 2007.

-Stateside, the victory of Shirocco in the 2005 Breeders’ Cup Turf cemented Fabre’s position as one of the most successful European trainer in Breeders’ Cup history, with four victories and numerous places.
+Stateside, the victory of Talismanic in the 2017 Breeders’ Cup Turf cemented Fabre’s position as one of the most successful European trainers in Breeders’ Cup history, with five victories and numerous places.

 Even at 75, he remains a potent force with a strong stable of horses.
 Don’t discount him enjoying more Champions Series glory.